digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 ## service.beta.kubernetes.io/do-loadbalancer-http-idle-timeout-seconds

-Specifies the http idle timeout configuration in seconds.
-The ranges for this value are between 30 seconds and 10 minutes (600 seconds) The default value if not specified is 60 seconds
+Specifies the HTTP idle timeout configuration in seconds.
+If not specified, the default is 60 seconds.